Information Economics Vs. Big Data

-Data value can be very complicated.
-Amazon is constantly finding new ways to monetize their customer data.
-Innovative data use leads Big Data theorists to cling to masses of data which have no known purpose… yet.
+The data value can be very complicated.
+Amazon is constantly finding new ways to monetize its customer data.
+Innovative data use leads Big Data theorists to cling to masses of data that have no known purpose… yet.
 It leads to obsessive data hoarding.

 An interesting version of information economics relates to a version of Decision Analysis.
 Popularized by Hubbard Decision Research, Applied Information Economics looks at both data costs, and the benefits of data use in analytics.
 Doug Hubbard is a persuasive spokesman, who points out the following:

 - Most business data costs us something

 - Most uses in analytics don’t require perfect knowledge